In this tutorial I will repair a PC with a corrupt UEFI BIOS.

 Unlike legacy BIOS, UEFI stores the MAC address, the System UUID and the motherboard serial number.
 This information needs to be transferred to the new firmware before uploading.
 Copy the results from the original BIOS to the clipboard, and paste them into a text editor such as Notepad.

 If you don’t have the original firmware, you could probably use a fake MAC address.
 You can’t just make them up.
 They have to be in the correct format.
 There are free online tools to generate fake MAC addresses such as this one.
 Often the MAC address is on a sticker on your computer.
 You might also be able to retrieve the address from your router logs.
 If you’re using a different editor, the MAC address is usually the first 6 bytes of the GBE region of the hex file and I think the other numbers are in the padding region.
 I don’t know much about the System UUID.
 I assume all computers are supposed to have unique ones.
+On some boards the System UUID contains the DTS key.
 The motherboard serial number is usually on a sticker on the motherboard, but I think it does need to be exactly 15 digits so you may need to pad it.
+The MAC address, System UUID and motherboard serial number are usually located close together in the firmware.
+You can usually find one of the above using a hex editor.
+Once you locate one number the others are usually within a few lines.

 Click open again but this time select the new BIOS file.
 Ignore any warnings.
 The MAC address field is just a placeholder and the UUID and serial number will be missing.
 Copy the motherboard serial number from notepad and paste it into the appropriate field.
 Next copy the System UUID.
 If the MAC address is appended to the system UUID then just copy the first 20 digits.
 Finally copy the MAC address.
 If you have a different brand motherboard and are using a different editor there could be additional required fields such as model number, service tag, product key, etc.